-Designed by the architects George Hine and Carter-Pegg, St Marys has the capacity for 500 people.
-It is the last building project to be completed by George Hine.
+Designed by the architects George Hine and Carter-Pegg, St Mary's has the capacity for 500 people.

-Styled by George Hine, in red brick with yellow banding, concrete lintels and grey roof slate boasting a great hall, admin block, isolation and general wards as well as six pairs of married staff cottages and farmland enforcing the self contained nature of the site.
+Styled by George Hine, which was his last building project, in red brick with yellow banding, concrete lintels and grey roof slate boasting a great hall, admin block, isolation and general wards as well as six pairs of married staff cottages and farmland enforcing the self contained nature of the site.

 During World War Two the hospital was again requisitioned with a few changes made including a hutted emergency medical services building to the north of the main building.
 After the war with the formation of the National Health Service the hospital changed its name to St Mary's and the hutted emergency hospital was converted to house mental defectives.
 A staff training school and more buildings providing social and occupational therapy were built.